Outliers and bounded rank perturbation for non-Hermitian random band matrices: Introduction

 \end{theorem}

 \begin{remark} We have presented our main theorem with quantified probability and convergence estimates.
 These estimates are not meant to be optimal and are of illustrative use only.
-The probability estimate $1-C_1N^{-1.4}$ can easily be upgraded to be $1-C_1N^{-p}$ for any $p\in\mathbb{N}_+$, and we use the latter as it is already sufficient for applying Borel-Cantelli lemma.
+The probability estimate $1-C_1N^{-1.4}$ can easily be upgraded to be $1-C_1N^{-p}$ for any $p\in\mathbb{N}_+$, and we use the former as it is already sufficient for applying Borel-Cantelli lemma.

-The error term $(\log\log N)^{-1/2}$ is more delicate and can be replaced by any quantity that vanishes strictly slower than $(\log N)^{-p}$ and any $p>0$.
-We choose the term $(\log\log N)^{-1/2}$ for rotational simplicity only.
-This appears to be the first time where an explicit convergence rate is proven for elliptic random matrices.
+The error term $(\log\log N)^{-3/4}$ is more delicate and can be replaced by any quantity that vanishes strictly slower than $(\log N)^{-p}$ and any $p>0$.
+We choose the term $(\log\log N)^{-3/4}$ for notational simplicity only.
+This appears to be the first time that an explicit convergence rate is proven for elliptic random matrices.

 An interesting problem is whether the error term can decay faster than $(\log N)^{-p}$: we believe this cannot hold unconditionally but instead relies strongly on the structure of the random matrix $X$.
 For a square matrix with i.i.d. entries, fluctuations of outlying eigenvalues on the scale $N^{-1/2}$ around their deterministic limit are studied in \cite{bordenave2016outlier}.
 As we consider far more general non-Hermitian random matrices, we do not expect a similar pattern of fluctuations should hold for typical band matrices considered in this paper.